Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/css-pseudo-classes-links.md

 ```

 Try to scroll to the second section manually first.
 It should just show a white section.
-If you scroll back up and click the button, it should move there and make it pink.
+If you scroll back up and click the button, it should move and make it pink.

 Pretty cool stuff, right!